-When: starting in Spring 2021 with a 1-unit research experience, continuing through summer with a paid experience (10 weeks) into AY 21-22 (1 unit or paid research each semester).
-The program will be offered for 3 years with new students selected each year.
-This is the third offering.
+When: starting in mid Spring 2022 with an optional paid research experience, continuing through summer with a paid experience (10 weeks).
+This is the final offering of this program.

 Where: HMC Chemistry department and the University of Paris in Créteil